sevvaleygul0/react-native-big-tab-bar/README.md

 ## Author

-FreakyCoder, kurayogun@gmail.com
+Sevval Eygul, sevvalleygull@gmail.com

 ## License

-React Native Typescript Library Starter is available under the MIT license.
+React Native Big Tab Bar is available under the MIT license.
 See the LICENSE file for more info.